-[28-FEB-17] The Subcutaneous Transmitter (A3028A) is a wireless sensor designed to monitor two biometric signals within a live animal.
-Its volume is less than 1.4 ml when it is encapsulated in epoxy and silicone.
-The sensor has four wires: three leads for biometric input, and one antenna for radio-frequency transmission.
-The photograph below shows the fatigue-resistant, flexible leads we arrived at after several years of experiments and failures.
+[13-MAR-18] The Subcutaneous Transmitter (A3028) is a wireless sensor designed to monitor two biometric signals within a live animal.
+It is encapsulated in epoxy and silicone.
+The sensor has up to four wires: three leads for biometric input, and one antenna for radio-frequency transmission.
+The photograph below shows the fatigue-resistant, flexible leads we arrived at after several years of failures.